sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

     ![Office tiles pinned to the Start menu](Images/office-tiles-pinned-to-start-menu.png)

+## Prepare the system for Push Button Reset

 This section provides guidance for setting up the recovery environment for Push Button Reset (PBR) scenarios.